StefanWan-Durham/Awesome_Federated_Learning_Fan/readme.md

 hidden states for LSTM; neurons for fully connected layers) with similar feature extraction signatures.
-Our experiments indicate that FedMA not only outperforms popular state-of-the-art federated learning algorithms on deep CNN and LSTM architectures trained on real world datasets, but also reduces the overall communication burden.1
+Our experiments indicate that FedMA not only outperforms popular state-of-the-art federated learning algorithms on deep CNN and LSTM architectures trained on real world datasets, but also reduces the overall communication burden.
+-